 We use a simple pump to create needed air pressure.
 Simply regulate the pressure by pumping the rubber ball attached to each cup.
 Instead of leaving the cup attached to your body, as in traditional fire-cupping, you’ll be using our cups to perform massage strokes, pleasantly rejuvenating your skin, making it smoother, more supple, and reducing any cellulite.

-Available now at our Natural Beauty Store
+Venus Sculpting Cups are available now at our Natural Beauty Store.

 Why Cupping Massage Works

-Collagen is the Key.
+Collagen is the key.
 To understand how important cupping massage can be, think about the collagen which all the beauticians are trying to put back into your face without much success, via creams, masks, even injections.
 Collagen, skin’s major component, of skin, is seated in the dermis and has a fibrous structure, rather like felt.
 Collagen fibers are arranged in parallel to each other, loosely packed.
 In the spaces between them are thin channels filled with tissue fluid.
 It is through these tiny channels that the capillaries transport nutrients to the surface of the skin.

 Healthy collagen is the key to giving your skin proper nutrition.
 But, as we know, with age, collagen fibers lose their hydrophilic properties, and your collagen becomes “hard,” unable to perform its function of moisturizing the skin.
 It becomes dense, covering up the channels, and consequently the capillaries can no longer use them to send nutrients to the surface.